ruanti2018-1/zy1-monogame/report.md

 * iOS -
 * Windows Phone - Windows Phone 10

-### Setting Up Monogame
+#### Setting Up Monogame
 This section will help you setup MonoGame on Platform of your choice [Setting up Monogame](http://www.monogame.net/documentation/?page=Setting_Up_MonoGame)
-#### Windows
+##### Windows
-* Visual Studio is an IDE used to develop applications in, among other languages, C#.
-C# is the most common language used in MonoGame development.
+* [Visual Studio]() is an IDE used to develop applications in, among other languages, `C#.` `C#` is the most common language used in MonoGame development.
-#### Mac
+##### Mac
 * Make sure you install mono and Visual Studio for Mac first so that MonoGame can correctly setup the project templates and addins.
-#### Linux
+##### Linux
 * The following packages are needed for the MonoGame Applications to run on Linux:
    * libopenal-dev
    * mono-runtime

 ![ContextView](./ContextView.png)
-Figure 2: Context view.
+*Figure 2: Context view.*

 #### External entities and interfaces

 Monogame is a widely-used framework to build cross-platform games.

-As one can imagine, a software project like this cannot be developed without external libraries, tools and frameworks.
+> As one can imagine, a software project like this cannot be developed without external libraries, tools and frameworks.
 On the other hand, many companies cannot develop their game without Monogame.

 These external relations are examined in this section.
 Below, these are elaborated upon, which mainly based on [External Links](http://www.monogame.net/documentation/?page=External_Links) and [Class Library](http://www.monogame.net/documentation/?page=api)

-- MonoGame follows the open-source standards of XNA API
+- MonoGame follows the open-source standards of `XNA API`
-- 4.0 XNA API is based on .NET Framework 4.0 and platform, Visual Studio 2012.
-As a result, MonoGame is written in C#.
+- 4.0 XNA API is based on `.NET Framework 4.0` and platform, [Visual Studio 2012](http://www.monogame.net/documentation/?page=api).
+As a result, MonoGame is written in `C#.`
 - Active development team of 30-40 core developers and more than 200 contributors from the open source community
 - The major user of Monogame is individual developers.
-There are some prominent productions such as Stardewvalley, Pumpkin Games, Apotheon.etc
+There are some prominent productions such as *Stardewvalley, Pumpkin Games, Apotheon.etc*
 - A Githubu repository filled with code, plugins and many issues is used to host the code base
-- Communication and support is provided via Github, Facebook, Tiwtter, YouTube and its own community.
+- Communication and support is provided via *Github, Facebook, Tiwtter, YouTube and its own community.*

 ![external links](https://github.com/ruanti2018-1/zy1-monogame/blob/master/external%20links.png)
-Figure 3: Shows external links to several useful reference sites related to Monogame.
+*Figure 3: Shows external links to several useful reference sites related to Monogame.*

 ## Evolution View

 This section analyses the evolution of the Monogame Framework according to [ChangeLog](http://www.monogame.net/documentation/?page=Change_log) .

-The evolution perspective focuses on identifying the ability to be flexible in the face of inevitable change.
-As discussed by Rozanski and Woods, a flexible system should be able to deal with all possible types of changes that it may experience during its lifetime.
-Therefore, the changes throughout the lifetime of the project are analyses in the Figure4.1, and the mechanisms in place to provide flexibility are showed in the Figure4.2.
+> The evolution perspective focuses on identifying the ability to be flexible in the face of inevitable change.

+As discussed by [Rozanski]() and [Woods](), a flexible system should be able to deal with all possible types of changes that it may experience during its lifetime.

+Therefore, the changes throughout the lifetime of the project are analyses in the *Figure4.1*, and the mechanisms in place to provide flexibility are showed in the *Figure4.2.*

 MonoGame updates their current version number according to the semantic versioning convention.

-Most MonoGame releases can be categorised into two main categories: major updates that symbolize a new backwards compatibility baseline, and new versions containing novel features and bug fixes.
+> Most MonoGame releases can be categorised into two main categories:

+major updates that symbolize a new backwards compatibility baseline, and new versions containing novel features and bug fixes.
 The first one corresponds to the major indicator in the semantic version convension, the latter corresponds to the minor type.
 There might also be a version number that represents a patch, which is incremented by small bug fixes that are merged into the Master branch.

 The first type has only occurred three times in the history of MonoGame.
-The latter on the other hand, has an average frequency between 1-2 years.
-Figure 4.1&Figure4.2 give an overview of the different release and mentions the changes with the largest magnitude of change.
+The latter on the other hand, has an average frequency between 1-2 years. *Figure 4.1*&*Figure4.2* give an overview of the different release and mentions the changes with the largest magnitude of change.

 ![EvolutionView](./EvolutionView.png)
-Figure 4.1: Evolution view.
+*Figure 4.1: Evolution view.*

 Obviously,  the most biggest change showed in the version3.0.
 The changes are as followed.
 * 3D (many thanks to Infinite Flight Studios for the code and Sickhead Games in taking the time to merge the code in)